Version: April 30, 2026

 This Framework exists to:

-* reduce risks of abuse, conflict, and reputational harm.
+* reduce risks of abuse, manipulation, and disputes.

 ---

-The Platform provides technological infrastructure for the creation and administration of events, including:
+The Platform provides infrastructure to host and operate events, including:

 ---